Himalayan rabbit

 When Himalayans are raised in cold climates, they can exhibit black coloration of their coats, making them a phenocopy of the black rabbit.

 Himalayans are also known as the Chinese, Egyptian, and Black-nose.
 They are posed stretched out, and their body is to be 3.5 head lengths.
 They have fine bone and a skinny body, and, unlike many other breeds, were never raised primarily for meat.
-This breed's main purpose is for show, but in its past, it was raised for its white pelt.
+The breed's main purpose is for show, but in its past, it was raised for its white pelt.
 Also, they are the only rabbit breed that commonly has an extra set of nipples.
 They are the ancestors of Californians, one of the most common meat rabbits.

 History

 Himalayan rabbits were one of the first breeds of rabbits, dating back thousands of years and although their origin is unknown they have been traced to Asia and the Middle East.
-It is unlikely that they came from the Himalayan mountain region though, as their name suggests.
+It is unlikely, however, that they came from the Himalayan mountain region as their name suggests.

 While it may be an old breed, Himalayans are relatively new in showing circles.
 "A description of the Himalayan rabbit was first published in 1857 in Europe and that by the end of the 19th century Himalayans were being raised for show in Great Britain".
 The Himalayan was finally introduced to the United States during the Belgian hare boom that began in 1898, during which the popularity of domestic rabbits increased dramatically.
 By the time the boom ended in 1901, Himalayan rabbits had begun to pop up at rabbit shows around the country.
-It is interesting to note that the pelt greatly resembled that of ermine, and was quickly popular with rabbit breeders who would harvest the valuable fur to sell.
+The pelt, which greatly resembles that of ermine, was quickly popular with rabbit breeders who would harvest the valuable fur to sell.
 Himalayan rabbits were often made into fur coats, sometimes masquerading as authentic ermine.

 The original variety was the black Himalayan, and the blue Himalayan was created later.
 The chocolate and lilac varieties were made by different crosses depending on where they originated.
 American chocolate Himalayans were bred by Ron Smelt of California by mixing chocolate English spots to Himalayans.
 The lilacs were made by mixing the chocolate Himalayans the blues, but to create a color unique enough to get recognized as its own color (many early lilacs looked like light blues) lilac mini rexes were mixed in (these lines were mostly destroyed after the color was accepted).

 The Himalayan plays an important part in many other breed's histories, especially the Californian rabbits, which looks like a commercial type rabbit with Himalayan markings.
-The Californian was made by crossing Himalayans with New Zealand's and a few other breeds (some Californian breeders say it is just Himalayan and New Zealand, while others say the Standard Chinchilla was mixed in too).
+The Californian was made by crossing Himalayans with New Zealand's and a few other breeds (some Californian breeders say it is just Himalayan and New Zealand, while others say the Standard Chinchilla was mixed in as well).
 The Californian was added to many other breeds (like Champagne d'Argents and some lines of Cinnamon) to improve body type, so Himalayan marked sports pop up sometimes.